NET WORTH: Unknown

-ARTS & CULTURE: Past grantees include Carnegie Hall Society, Film Society of Lincoln Center , Lincoln Center Theatre, Lincoln Center for Performing Arts, Manhattan Theatre Club, The Met, National Dance Institute, MoMA, National Dance Institute, and New York Philharmonic.
+ARTS & CULTURE: Grantees have included Carnegie Hall Society, Film Society of Lincoln Center , Lincoln Center Theatre, Lincoln Center for Performing Arts, Manhattan Theatre Club, The Met, National Dance Institute, MoMA, National Dance Institute, and New York Philharmonic.

 HEALTH: Leeds sits on the board of Alzheimer's Drug Discovery Foundation, which he's steadily supported.
 Other grantees include Autism Speaks, Cancer Research Institute, Breast Cancer Research Foundation, National Multiple Sclerosis Society, Prostate Cancer Foundation, and NYU Langone Medical Center, where Leeds sits on the board.
 The family have also funded outfits like ACE for The Homeless, Henry Street Settlement, and Phoenix House, a nonprofit drug & alcohol rehabilitation organization.

-JEWISH CAUSES: Leeds has funded outfits such as American Friends of Israel Museum, American Friends of Israel Philharmonic Orchestra, American Jewish Committee, Birthright Israel Foundation, and World Jewish Congress.
+JEWISH CAUSES: Leeds has supported outfits such as American Friends of Israel Museum, American Friends of Israel Philharmonic Orchestra, American Jewish Committee, Birthright Israel Foundation, and World Jewish Congress.

 OTHER: It's worth mentioning that Leeds sits on the board of the Hudson Institute, a "domestic and foreign policy tank."
 He's supported the institute, as well as George Washington Institute for Religious Freedom, and Competitive Enterprise Institute.

 LOOKING FORWARD: Expect the Leeds family's philanthropy to stay laser-focused on their established interest areas.